Lead QA Engineer - 12 Month FTC (we have office locations in Cambridge, Leeds and London)

 Job Description

-You’ll confidently design and evolve test frameworks, act as a trusted source of expertise across tribes, and mentor engineers to raise skills and standards.
-Working closely with engineering leadership and product squads, you’ll take the lead in ensuring our systems are resilient, performant, and secure at scale.
+You’ll confidently and expertly design, build, and evolve automation test frameworks (Java is essential), act as a trusted authority across tribes, and mentor engineers/teams to raise skills and standards.
+Working closely with engineering leadership and product squads, you’ll take ownership of ensuring our systems are resilient, performant, and secure.

 Everyday responsibilities include: